rdsea/odop/odop/README.md

 ### Checkpointing Spec

-Specifies whether the task can be interrupted and if it can, when
+Specifies whether the task can be interrupted and if it can, when.

+A task that runs over its tile limit will be cancelled, but by default we assume it did not complete any useful work.
+The task would need to be rerun later with more time.

 Options:
 1. None